 Because of the Baylor class schedule, most baccalaureate students are involved in their placements on Tuesdays and Thursdays and attend classes on Mondays, Wednesdays, and Fridays.
-This is always subject to change.
+This arrangement is always subject to change.
 Because Field internship agencies provide services to school aged children and working people, working hours vary from agency to agency.
 The intern is expected to work out a time schedule with the agency and Field Instructor and to communicate specific scheduling needs to the Director of Field Education - Generalist Practice before placement.
 Internship hours must be completed in blocks of at least four hours at a time.
 Exceptions must be approved by the Director of Field Education - Generalist Practice.
 Internship hours must be completed across the semester of internship, ending no earlier than one week before the end date on the course outline.
+Successful completion of 4491 and 4492 requires an overall grade of B in each course.